TemoaProject/temoa/docs/source/Documentation.rst

 first future time period in the model by default.
 If running a Myopic run, the discount base year can be set in the MetaData table.
 This is the :code:`MyopicBaseYear`.

-The output in the :code:`OutputCost` table shows both discounted and non-discounted (raw) values for all model costs.
+The output in the :code:`output_cost` table shows both discounted and non-discounted (raw) values for all model costs.
 Of note, all loan costs are displayed as an annuity cost in the vintage year, not as a string of payments.